-Note: One of the most common operations in all of orthopaedics, and not just sports medicine, is surgery for a meniscus tear.
+Note: One of the most common operations in all of orthopaedics, and not just sports medicine, is a partial meniscectomy, or surgery to trim a meniscus tear.
 I have noticed in my clinics over the last few years that there are several questions asked by most patients with these injuries.
 I decided it might be helpful to answer them in a blog post.
-In the coming months, I will create similar posts with video demonstrations and audio discussions to help the public understand these injuries and surgeries.

 What is a meniscus?